JMLR Editorial Board

 - Karsten Borgwardt, ETH Zurich, Switzerland.
 Feature Selection, pattern mining, graph mining, kernel methods, bioinformatics.

 - Miguel A. Carreira-Perpinan, University of California, Merced, USA.
-Optimization (nonconvex in particular), dimensionality reduction, mean-shift algorithms, unsupervised learning.
+Optimization (in particular for deep learning and decision trees), dimensionality reduction, mean-shift algorithms, unsupervised learning.

 - Alexander Clark, King's College London, UK.
 Grammatical inference, unsupervised learning in NLP, natural language learning, mathematical linguistics.